eeshvardasikcm/insight-for-good-platform-adk/modified_hackathon_approach.md

 **Subject:** New Requirement for Hackathon Planning

 This document outlines the updated requirement necessitating a modified approach to the upcoming Hackathon.
-As the sole member of the planning and execution team, you will need to carefully review and incorporate these changes into your workflow.
+As the sole member responsible for the planning and execution, careful review and incorporation of these changes into your workflow is essential.

 **Key Change:**